orangemn6/docs/content/school/biology/cell-membrane-transport.md

 ### Movement in Plants

 Plants transport sugar, water, and nutrients through their xylem and phloem.
 Xylem transports water, called “xylem sap.”
 Phloem transports sugars and nutrients, called “phloem sap.”
 The movement of sugar in phloem is called translocation.
-The “vein” of a plant, a vascular bundle, is like a hose filled with smaller hoses.
+The “[[Veins|vein]]” of a plant, a vascular bundle, is like a hose filled with smaller hoses.
 Vascular bundles have both xylem and phloem.

 Xylem is made of dead cells stacked on top of each other, called sclerenchyma.
 Xylem flows from roots to shoots.